My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 Your goal is to leave before you hit the “everything is starting to blur into one big blob” head space.

 Your mental energy is a limited resource.
-So if you came to the thrift shop for new home decor, then stay in the home decor section.
-There is likely no reason that you need to go look at the sporting equipment right now.
+So if you came to the thrift shop for home decor, then stay in the home decor section.
+There’s no need to wander into the electronics aisle unless you’re also redecorating with vintage remotes (which, hey, no judgment).
 Doing so will only take away mental energy that you could spend looking for your primary objective (home decor) at the next stop on your list.

 Set Time Limits Per Store If Needed

 Another great tactic that works for many people is to set time limits for each shop you visit.
-These time constraints ensure you stay on task, prioritize your desired sections of the store, and preserve enough mental energy to hit all the stops on your list.
+This can help keep you focused, prioritize sticking to the home decor section of each shop, and preserves energy to hit all the spots on your list.

-Other people (i.e. me) find any sort of time limit extremely stressful.
-I prefer to thrift on days when I don’t have any constraints on my time.
-That way I can feel free to wander and peruse at own pace.
+That said, some people (hi, it’s me) find any sort of time constraint stressful.
+I prefer to thrift on days when I don’t have anything else planned, so I can browse freely and fully enjoy the process.

 You’ll have to experiment to find out what works best for you!